HL7/VhDir/pages/_includes/vhdir-organizationrole-intro.md

 **Mandatory Data Elements**

-No mandatory elements in the proposed organizationRole Resource.
+The following data-elements are mandatory (i.e data MUST be present).
+These are presented below in a simple human-readable explanation.
 The [**Formal Profile Definition**](#profile) below provides the  formal summary, definitions, and  terminology requirements.

+Each OrganizationRole must have:

+1. A boolean value in `organizationRole.active`

 **Profile specific implementation guidance:**